Code on demand: Constraints

-Client-Server
+Client-server

 The first constraint is that the system must be made up of clients and servers.

 Servers have resources that clients want to use.
 For example, a server has a list of stock prices (i.e. a resource) and the client would like to display these prices in some nice graphs.

 There is a clear separation of concerns between the two.
 The server takes care of the back-end stuff (data storage, business rules, etc.) and the client handles the front-end stuff (user interfaces).

 Stateless

 To further simplify interactions between clients and servers, the second constraint is that the communication between them must be stateless.

-This means that all information about the client’s session is kept on the client, and the server is completely unaware.
+This means that all information about the client's session is kept on the client, and the server is completely unaware.
 The consequence is that each request must contain all information necessary to perform the request (i.e. it cannot rely on any context information).

 Cache

 The last constraint on the client-server communication is that responses from servers must be marked as cacheable or non-cacheable.

 An effective cache can reduce the number of client-server interactions, which contributes positively to the performance of the system.
-At least, from a user’s point of view.
+At least, from a user's point of view.

 Code on demand

 Code on demand (COD) is the only optional constraint in REST.
-It allows clients to improve their flexibility because it is the server who decides how certain things will be done.
+It allows clients to improve their flexibility because it is the server which decides how certain things will be done.
 For instance, with code on demand, a client can download a Javascript, Java applet or even a Flash application in order to encrypt communication so servers are not aware of any encryption routines / keys used in this process.

-However, using COD reduces visibility, which is why this constraint is optional.
+However, using COD reduces visibility, hence the optionality.
 Also, not every API needs this kind of flexibility.